pavelkuligin/chart/README.md

 ### Full version

-All features, regular updates and personalised support for $10 per year. **Chart works only with Sketch 52 or higher.**
+All features, regular updates and personalised support for $10 per year. **Chart works only with Sketch 52 or higher.**<br/>
 [Buy Chart](https://gumroad.com/l/sjPyY)

 **How to buy:**